marvinschmitt/marvinschmitt-dot-com/content/top/about.md

 ## About Me

-I am a Computer Scientist and Psychologist.
+I am a *Data and Computer Scientist* and a *Psychologist*.
 I am currently working as a PhD researcher in Bayesian Statistics at the Cluster of Excellence SimTech, University of Stuttgart.
+My main scientific interests revolve around Bayesian statistics and deep learning.

 ---